euannewlands/30DaysStreamlit/README.md

 Learning Log
 ---
 Below is an explict list of moments I found to be noteable learning experiences during completion of the 30 Days of Streamlit "challenge"
+- **Day 4:** I'm not sure if I've ever spent time formatting the output of DataFrames using Pandas Styler object, that was useful.
 - **Day 4:** I'd never used the `plotly` package before - I was familiar with `matplotlib`, from university coding, and I had some knowledge about `seaborn`, from some earlier Data Engineering projects.

 ---